llms.txt

 Freeze

-The transfer::freeze_object function is a function that is used to put an object into an immutable state.
-Once an object is frozen, it can never change, and it can be accessed by anyone by immutable reference.
+The transfer::freeze_object function puts an object into the immutable state.
+Once an object is frozen, it can never change, and anyone can access it by immutable reference:

 module sui::transfer;

-// Make object immutable and allow anyone to read it.
+// Make the object immutable and allow anyone to read it.

 public fun freeze_object<T: key>(obj: T);